integrations/slack/README.md

 ### Moving away from the legacy workspace app model in Slack

-You need to update your GitHub app if you have installed the GitHub Slack integration in your workspace before April 09, 2021.
+You need to update your GitHub app if you have installed the GitHub Slack integration in your workspace before **April 09, 2021**.
 <p align="left"><img width="500" alt="Upgrade" src="docs/SlackUpgrade.PNG"></p>

 #### 1. Why do I need to upgrade?